I survived the Finnish sauna in Helsinki and jumped into a lake in winter – more than once!

 Kuusijärvi and a bar

 You can see the view from the sauna porch and a little lakeside pier from which we went into the lake in the photos above.
-After the sauna we went for some well deserved food and drinks and to a secret student bar somewhere in the Aalto University campus, which I cannot tell you about, because it is a secret. 🙂 I can tell you that it is fun if you can find it and get in though.
+After the sauna we went for some well deserved food and drinks and to a secret student bar somewhere in the Aalto University campus, which I cannot tell you about, because it is a secret.
+I can tell you, however, that it is fun if you can find it and get in.

-We planned to go to the seaside Regatta cafe the next morning, but we got quite a bit drunk the previous evening and ended up sleeping in late.
+We planned to go to the seaside Regatta cafe the next morning, but we’d gotten a bit too drunk the previous evening and ended up sleeping in late.
 We did however brave the huge queue out on the street and went to the new Amos Rex art museum, which had an incredible visual exhibition by Teamlab that had just opened up.
-The museum itself will be oriented towards contemporary art and fancy, unusual exhibitions, so it might be worth a look to check what they are doing if you are in Helsinki.
+The museum itself will be oriented towards contemporary art and fancy, unusual exhibitions, so it might be worth a look to check what they are doing when you are in Helsinki.

 The Teamlab exhibition was pure awesomeness!
 There was a colourful nature/magical forest projection-installation, which was fully interactive and adapted to what the visitors were doing.